MinSuan96/minsuan96.github.io/_projects/mdp.md

 # Markov Decision Process

-A Markov Decision Process is a mathematical framework used to model decision-making in situations where outcomes are uncertain.
+A [Markov Decision Process](https://en.wikipedia.org/wiki/Markov_decision_process)(MDP) is a mathematical framework used to model decision-making in situations where outcomes are uncertain.
 It consists of the following key components:

 1. **States (S)**: A set of possible situations or conditions that the system can be in.
 2. **Actions (A)**: A set of possible moves or decisions that an agent can take.